 Microinteractions were widely discussed in 2016 as design elements offered subtle and powerful ways for users to interact with websites.
 Microinteractions are tools such as scrolling, hovers and clicks that lead to the next step in the experience on the page.
 The hover has arguably been the most popular microinteraction used so far, where users hover over an element to reveal a new element to interact with.
 We expect these interactions to grow in 2017.

-Let Prototype web design agency take care of your website needs.
+Let Prototype web design company in Dubai take care of your website needs.
 Talk to our consultants today.